Alibaba film unit says found possible accounting irregularities; halts shares

 HONG KONG A media firm Alibaba Group Holding Ltd recently bought said on Friday a review of its finances revealed possible accounting irregularities, casting doubts on the Chinese e-commerce giant's due diligence as it prepares for a U.S. initial public offering.

-The announcement by Alibaba Pictures Group Ltd (1060.HK) comes less than two months after Alibaba Group completed its $804 million (481 million pound) purchase of a 60 percent stake in the film and TV production company once known as ChinaVision Media Group Ltd.
+The announcement by Alibaba Pictures Group Ltd comes less than two months after Alibaba Group completed its $804 million purchase of a 60 percent stake in the film and TV production company once known as ChinaVision Media Group Ltd.

-The deal was among the $10 billion or so Alibaba Group and its affiliates have spent since the beginning of last year on acquisitions which ventured beyond its traditional e-commerce roots to fend off competition from rivals like Tencent Holdings Ltd (0700.HK), Baidu Inc (BIDU.O) and JD.com (JD.O).
+The deal was among the $10 billion or so Alibaba Group and its affiliates have spent since the beginning of last year on acquisitions which ventured beyond its traditional e-commerce roots to fend off competition from rivals like Tencent Holdings Ltd, Baidu Inc and JD.com.

 But the speed at which the group has conducted some of its purchases has raised investor concerns.
 In June, Alibaba bought China's most successful football club, the Guangzhou Evergrande, for $192 million in a deal which was hatched over a few drinks.